Building a Scalable Design System

 04.

-Designing for modularity
+Designing for reusability

 Variants